aoshodi-catalyte/SAY-Center-fastapi-service/README.md

 - **`drop_all()`** removes all existing tables.
 - **`create_all()`** recreates them for your current models.

 This keeps your schema in sync during development and helps quickly iterate on model changes.
-Once schema management is updated for production, products will persist across server restarts as intended.
+Once schema management is updated for production, data will persist across server restarts as intended.

 ## Contributors

 <a href="https://github.com/aoshodi-catalyte/SAY-Center-fastapi-service/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=aoshodi-catalyte/SAY-Center-fastapi-service"/>
 </a>